 What should I do if my novel is too short?
 If your novel is too short, consider adding more words to the story.
 Ask yourself the following questions:

 I need help to edit my book If you are looking for a reliable and supportive developmental editor to help you edit the big-picture elements of your romance novel to your desired word count, check out my developmental editing services and fill in this form to discuss the needs of your manuscript.
 Conclusion Word count is an important factor to take into consideration when writing your romance novel.
 Before starting to write and edit your novel, it is best to check the industry standard word count for your subgenre.
 Have in mind that different agents and publishing companies have different word count requirements, so make sure to check them before submitting your manuscript to them.
 Good luck!
 Disclaimer: The content mentioned above is only meant to serve as a guideline.
 Do what feels right for your story and romance subgenre, since word count guidelines and expectations are constantly changing.
 Additional resources How to self-edit the big-picture elements of your story How to become more productive and write your story faster What is writer’s block, and how to overcome it About the authorMaria Georgiou is a reliable and supportive developmental editor and beta reader for romance authors.
 She specialises in editing contemporary romance, YA romance, romantic comedy, romantic suspense, paranormal romance, fantasy romance and romantasy stories.
 She is a member of the EFA, ClubEdFreelancers and ALLi.
-Learn more about the author: About me Get in touch: Facebook, LinkedIn, Bluesky Learn about fiction editing: Resources Library and Blog Get a quote for your writing project: Get in touch with me form
+Learn more about the author: About me Get in touch: Facebook, LinkedIn, Bluesky Learn about fiction editing: Resources Library and Blog Get a quote for your writing project: Get in touch with me form You want to write a romance story.
+You might have too many ideas in your mind and don’t know what to choose from, or you might have too few ideas and you can’t combine them into a solid story idea.
+This blog article includes 6 steps that will help you choose a compelling story idea for your next romance story.
+Choose your genre and tropes Choose your main characters Choose a setting Combine them all together Create a rough outline Create a detailed outline Choose your genre and tropes The first step to choosing a good story idea is to brainstorm the genre and tropes of your romance story.
+Ask yourself the following questions:

 To help you brainstorm your story idea, you can see below some of the most popular romance genres and tropes.
 Popular romance genres include: